 Abraham-Hicks, the popular Law of Attraction ideology, is touted as “The Secret Behind the Secret.”
-At the time of this writing, Abraham-Hicks’s bestselling book on manifesting your desires currently has a nearly 4.2 star rating on Goodreads from over 17,000 ratings.
-But is this actually a legitimate way to unlock the heights of success and human potential?
-Or is it a cult or scam?
+At the time of this writing, Abraham-Hicks’s bestselling book on manifesting your desires has a nearly 4.2 star rating on Goodreads from over 17,000 ratings.

 The International Cultic Studies Association (ICSA) has a list of characteristics that are associated with cultic groups.
-Below, I have included the entire list (in blue text) and given my own description (in black text) of the Abraham-Hicks ideology based on my years involved and my observation of others who were also deeply committed.
+Below, I have included the entire list, comparing the Abraham-Hicks (A-H) group point-by-point.

-I have observed how A-H lures people in with grand promises and coaches followers to replace their natural internal functioning with rules and superstitions that keep them preoccupied.
-I maintain what I’ve said before, that the A-H teachings rely on many spiritual ideas that are truthful, established, and helpful.
+I have observed how A-H lures people in with grand promises.
+Followers are then coached to replace their natural, internal functioning with rules and superstitions that keep them preoccupied.
+I maintain what I’ve said before, that the A-H teachings rely on many spiritual and psychological ideas that are helpful.
 These ideas can benefit many people and have done exactly that.
-However, Abraham-Hicks mixes these ideas in with falsehoods and partial truths that mislead, confuse, and harm followers in many areas of their lives.
+But Abraham-Hicks mixes these helpful ideas in with falsehoods and partial truths that will mislead, confuse, and harm followers in many areas of their lives.

 For further reading, my previous articles comparing Abraham-Hicks with cult tactics are as follows:

 - Unquestioning Commitment to the Leader and Ideology

 The group displays excessively zealous and unquestioning commitment to its leader and (whether he is alive or dead) regards his belief system, ideology, and practices as the Truth, as law.

 In the Abraham-Hicks system, the teachings are explicitly stated to be law.
 Law of Attraction is hammered home repeatedly as “the most powerful law in the universe.”
 It is said to be, among other things, “the power that create worlds,” supposedly superseding any other laws or forces in existence.